evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 You can also choose several styling options to make your car more unique.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.

 The black optics design package is an option.
-This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.
+This package includes a black single-frame grille, black bezels around the windows, and, if equipped with rails, black rails.

 You can choose between 10 wheels with sizes from 19 to 22 inches.